MildlySane/IITM_NetAccess/README.md

 Program to do NetAccess Authentication automatically on IITM LAN

 ## Supports
-Any OS that can run Python3
+Any Windows version that supports Python 3
 Python 3.7+

 ## Requirements
-Python 3.7 and above as the code uses Selenium, which is supported only for Python 3.7 and above You should have one of Chrome, Edge, Firefox or Safari installed (will check for other browsers and add support soon)
+Python 3.7 and above as the code uses Selenium, which is supported only for Python 3.7 and above Google Chrome (Will add support for other browsers)

 ## How to Use
 1. Download the source code (or clone it) to your device